-As a Research Professor, I continue mentoring doctoral students and doing research, but I am no longer accepting new graduate students.
+As a Research Professor, I continue graduate mentoring and pursuing research, but I am no longer accepting new graduate students.

 - Contributor to Wikipedia